robhami/ZTM_REACT/createApp3README.md

 ```
 Above- have to assign a key prop to each child in array (e.g. Robots).
 Otherwise if card get deleted entire DOM has to change as React won't have an identifier.
 This overworks DOM. id is a good choice for a key because it doesn't change, this is better if things get moved.

-Can also just add all cardArray code into a return and not require const cardArray:
+Below-Can also just add all cardArray code into a return and not require const cardArray:

 ```javascript
 import React from 'react';